danielqnow/QuantumIntelligenceSociety.github.io/_pages/about.md

 Welcome from the Chairs of SQAI 2026
 ===
-It is with great pleasure that we welcome you to the <span style="white-space: nowrap;">**3rd International Symposium on Quantum Artificial Intelligence (SQAI)**</span>, to be held on June 26-28, 2026, in two locations: Taipei and Washington D.C.
+It is with great pleasure that we welcome you to the <span style="white-space: nowrap;">**3rd International Symposium on Quantum Artificial Intelligence (SQAI)**</span>, hosted by the *Society for Quantum Intelligence*, on June 26-28, 2026, in two locations: Taipei and Washington, D.C.

 <style>
 .event-table-container {